yelouafi/nant/README.md

 So what's this ?
 ================

-Obviuosly, this is not a new templating language for javascript; it simply uses javascript as the templating language.
+Obviuosly, this is not a new templating language for javascript; **javascript is the templating language**.

-As seen above, html tags are exposed as functions and you simply call those functions to build tour template.
+As seen above, html tags are exposed as functions. you simply use the appropriate tag name to build your template.

 attributes are passed to those functions as objects.